tesorrells/RF-Drone-Detection/Experiment_Outline.md

 # Experiment Plan 2
 RF Sonar

-- Collect RF data of drone movement using a 2.4Ghz 20dBi gain directional antenna.
+- Collect RF data of drone movement using a 2.4Ghz 20dBi gain directional antenna by broadcasting from a HackRF attached to the drone.
 - Identify the drone's wifi channel using a Wifi Analyzer and a spectrum analyzer.
 - This application provides the channel ID and frequency for listening to the drone’s communication.
+- Repeat the first step without the HackRF, using just the drones signal if possible.
 - Store the data for filtering in python.